dcarpintero/ai-engineering/README.md

 This notebook demonstrates the process of fine-tuning [BERT-base (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) for the Microsoft Research Paraphrase Corpus (MRPC) task, part of the [General Language Understanding Evaluation (GLUE)](https://gluebenchmark.com/) benchmark.
 BERT-base is a transformer model pre-trained on a large corpus of English text using self-supervised learning.
 Its pre-training involves two key tasks: **Masked Language Modeling (MLM)**, where it predicts randomly masked words in a sentence, and **Next Sentence Prediction (NSP)**, where it determines if two sentences are consecutive in the original text.
 This allows BERT to learn bidirectional representations of language, capturing complex contextual relationships.

 While BERT's pre-training provides a robust understanding of language, it requires fine-tuning on specific tasks that use the whole sentence (potentially masked) such as sequence classification, token classification, question answering, and paraphrase identification - as in our implementation.
-In our case, this fine-tuning process adapts BERT's general language understanding (its weights) to the specific nuances of the MRPC task, which involves determining whether two given sentences are paraphrases of each other.
+In our case, this fine-tuning process adapts BERT's general language understanding (i.e. model weights) to the specific nuances of the MRPC task, which involves determining whether two given sentences are paraphrases of each other.

 In this notebook, we'll walk through the steps of preparing the MRPC dataset (incl. tokenization and dynamic padding), training the model with [Hugging Face Transformers](https://huggingface.co/docs/transformers/index), and tracking its performance on the paraphrase identification task with the [Weights & Biases](https://wandb.ai/site) framework.